Ametrine Gemstone: Meaning, Healing Properties, Benefits & More

 Regular Maintenance

-Periodic Inspection: If your ametrine is set in jewelry, periodically inspect the settings to ensure the stone is secure.
+Periodic Inspection: If your ametrine is set in jewelry, periodically inspect the settings to ensure the stone's security.

 Professional Cleaning: For valuable pieces, professional cleaning and inspection are recommended.